 The only way to visit this sunken volcanic crater in Maui is by boat.
 You can enjoy an easy trip through these tour outfitters or hire a private boat company to take you there.
 Once you arrive the protected marine sanctuary, you can see 180 feet down into clear water and filled with amazing sea life and tropical fish.
 This is the place for one of a kind snorkeling or diving on Maui and you can book with any of these snorkel outfitters here to create that fantastic snorkeling experience to the island.

 Located on the back side of Haleakala National Park on the Kipalu side of the park is the lush bamboo forest which is a about 4 miles out from Hana.
 There is a fantastic 4 mile loop that you can take to experience of the cool forest on the Pipiwai trail going into the thick bamboo groves and then on to an impressive Waimoku falls which is over 400 feet tall.
 Check out more images and details to hiking the Pipiwai bamboo forest trail here.

 5. Hang out in the surfing town of Paia

 The historic town is small and cute and worth a stop if your driving up through to Hana or just driving through the area.
-Only a one road downtown, this surfing hippie town is now hip and filled with cool boutiques, bars and cafes, massage studios and art galleries.
+Only a one road downtown, Paia town is this surfing and hippie town turned into a hip and trendy town filled with cool boutiques, bars and cafes, massage studios and art galleries.
 Close by is Ho’okipa beach park where you can check out some exciting windsurfing on the ocean or relax and have a nice picnic on the grounds.